We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-High blood pressure, or hypertension, is defined as blood pressure greater than or equal to 130/80 mm Hg.
+High blood pressure that develops during pregnancy, or gestational hypertension, is defined as blood pressure greater than or equal to 140/90 mm Hg.
 The condition is a serious concern for some pregnant women.

 When it’s well-managed, high blood pressure during pregnancy isn’t always dangerous.
 But it can sometimes cause severe health complications for both mother and developing baby.
 The

 There are several possible causes of high blood pressure during pregnancy.

 - not getting enough physical activity